ten-weeks/hapi.js/README.md

 we can add static content without vision and handlebars, just by route any html file

 #### inert is amodule that used for add image in website

+#### we use postgres databsae to insert,select variable inside handler for hapi server